-The German exchanges operator is also waiting to see how credit rating agencies score Nasdaq's move, two people familiar with Deutsche Boerse's strategy said on Monday.
+The German exchanges operator is also waiting to see how credit rating agencies score Nasdaq's move, two people familiar with Deutsche Boerse's

 Rating agencies as well as the NYSE Euronext board have not yet reacted to the offer, so it's far too early to say what Boerse's next move will be, said one of the two sources.

 Deutsche Boerse unveiled its $10.2 billion takeover of NYSE Euronext

 Their counterbid, which was unveiled to some skepticism it can succeed, would redraw the world's capital markets so that Americans have a stronger hand than Europeans as exchange operators globally maneuver to come out on top.

 A spokesman for Deutsche Boerse declined to comment.
 Earlier, in response to a report in German newspaper Die Welt that the exchanges operator would not raise its bid, the spokesman said the company strongly believed a merger of Deutsche Boerse and NYSE Euronext was the best possible combination.

 Analysts said the counterbid left it looking vulnerable -- either it retaliates with an expensive counterbid or risks losing an opportunity to grab market share and economies of scale as the global exchanges M&A heats up.

 If Deutsche Borse intends to be back in the merger they have to raise the price substantially including a potential cash component which would be negative in our view, said DZ Bank analyst Matthias Duerr.